Don’t every believe one of these…

 How air circulates around and through the home, conveying moisture from source to symptom.

-How the thermal envelope was originally intended to perform, what went wrong and how to put it right on a budget.
+How the thermal envelope was originally intended to perform, what went wrong and how to put it right.